 Bugs and Smells and Rats

 These seemed like an easy way to protect from mice.
 I did try this out for a few months and was not impressed.
 What ended all mice attacks was hard work.
 Everything was first put in a plastic bag, then shut in a box.
 I also was very careful about picking up/sweeping out all crumbs.
 Once I found the Cab Rodent Repellant I was very happy with the smell and the effect.
 In extreme circumstances I spray the tires with ammonia.
 This doesn’t work with pack rats or raccoons.
-I was given some solar puck lights that help.
+I was given some solar lights that help.
 I put them around the wheels and under the engine and one on top of the food box under my bed in the truck.
 Still hear scrabbling, but nothing is broken into.
 Yet.
-The mice turned into kangaroo rats and I had to take extreme action :
+The mice turned into kangaroo rats and I had to take extreme action with industrial strength traps :

 Keep the inside of the truck smelling fresh : grow lemons.
 Bet it would work.

 Use organic lemon seeds because some non-organic lemon seeds may not germinate.